 Now, this doesn’t seem as time intensive, but as you go throughout the day, you will notice the daily challenges on how to find uninterrupted 20-minute blocks.
 Finding 25 of these throughout the week, while at the same time you’re doing a 9 to 5, can be encountered with some problems.

 Pain and pleasure principle leverage

 A big advantage of Pomodoro’s is the fact that they are giving you a predictable timeframe for the completion of a single task.
 This allows you to dive in the free time blocks with more vigor, as you know that at the later moment you won’t have that kind of freedom.
 For every day that I complete three main Pomodoro tasks throughout the week, I will reward myself with some treat.

 Prizes for completed Pomodoro’s

-I see major improvment for the time I’ve been using the technique.
-But later in the week, especially on the weekend, I got completely disengaged from work, and wasn’t following up with my initial plan.
+I see major improvement for the time I’ve been using the technique.
+But later in the week, especially on the weekend, I got completely disengaged from work and wasn’t following up with my initial plan.
 But as the review time came on Sunday, I’ve found out that my initial burst of inspiration proved to be fruitful, and now that I am writing this report, I have bigger expectations of myself.
 Plus the public nature of this experiment is holding me accountable in your eyes, and I have the willpower and energy to work twice as hard in order to make it happen.

 Expectations for the upcoming week

 Even though I mentioned some of them previously I want to reaffirm them here.
 It’s going to be 25 Pomodoro’s throughout 7 days.
 Which makes it a 3,5 Pomodoro’s a day.
 I will still have to squeeze one extra in, for every other day, in order to fulfill the quota.
-Three usual Pomodoro’s for me are: 20 minutes reading, 20 minutes publishing, 20 minutes writing,
+Three usual Pomodoro’s for me are 20 minutes reading, 20 minutes publishing, 20 minutes writing,